 There’s no question about it when it comes to site security: you need to keep your data and your customers’ information safe.
 But that means keeping track of all the different ways your site might be at risk.
 Here at Pressable, your site’s security is one of our top priorities.
 But, we can’t exactly go fight all the bad guys by ourselves.

 One of the best ways to improve your WordPress site security is to use plugins.
 The right plugin is difficult to bypass, easy to configure, and not so big that it messes with your load times.
 But, in a sea of plugin options, it can be tough to pick out the right fit for you.
-Here are three of our favorite security plugins for your WordPress site:
+Here are three of our favorite security plugins for your WordPress managed hosted website:

 1 – Sucuri

 While security plugins are a dime a dozen, it’s tough to find a credible, all-in-one option.
 Sucuri does it all.
 It’s a complement to your current security posture that includes features like security activity auditing, which can help system admins figure out what’s going on with a site.
 Sucuri also comes with file integrity monitoring, which makes sure the current file matches a static version, and blacklist monitoring, which will tell you if your site is flagged by various blacklist engines like Google Safe Search.

 Premium Sucuri users can also opt for a website firewall, one of the plugin’s best features that will truly upgrade the strength of your security procedures.

 2 – Two-Factor

 If you aren’t using two-factor authentication (2FA) these days, look around, and catch up with this new standard.
 If you haven’t heard, 2FA requires users to confirm their identity using two different factors: something they know (like a password) and a second step, such as inputting a code sent via text or channel of your choice to verify you are who you say you are.
 There are also apps available that can help streamline this effort to defend against malicious actors that acquire your password.
 Check out Google Authenticator or Miniora if you’d like to learn more.